DawoodAhmad0909/Masraf-24th-July-2/README.md

 # ConnectHub Analytics
 ## Overview

+The MD24thJ2_db is a comprehensive social media platform database designed to simulate and manage the interactions of users in a modern content-sharing environment.
+It encompasses key social functionalities such as posts, likes, comments, follows, messages, stories, hashtags, and notifications.
+The structure supports both user-generated content and social engagement analytics.

+### Key Tables and Their Purposes

+ 1. users: Stores user profiles, including verification status and bios.

+ 2. posts: Represents user posts with captions, media, and locations.

+ 3. comments: Captures user engagement via comments on posts.

+ 4. likes: Records which users liked which posts.

+ 5. follows: Manages the follower-following relationships.

+ 6. messages: Allows direct messaging between users.

+ 7. stories: Temporary media content with expiration.

+ 8. hashtags and post_Hashtags: Track topical tags and their associations with posts.

+ 9. notifications: Tracks user interactions like likes, follows, and comments to alert users.

+### Analytical Insights and SQL Query Summary

+The project includes advanced SQL queries to extract meaningful insights:

+ 1. Top Active Users: Identifies users with the highest total engagement (posts + comments + likes).

+ 2. Post Performance: Filters posts with high likes but low comment engagement.

+ 3. Hashtag Popularity: Detects which hashtags trend across multiple posts.

+ 4. User Engagement Rate: Calculates what percentage of a user's followers actually engage.

+ 5. Content Analysis: Shows average comment rate per user post.

+ 6. Mutual Connections: Reveals users who follow each other.

+ 7. Influencer Detection: Finds users with many followers but minimal following, hinting at influential profiles.

 ## Objectives

 To design a comprehensive social media database for storing and analyzing user interactions, content engagement, and network relationships to optimize platform performance and user experience.